 Orion: the Hunter Constellation

-Orion is one of the most recognizable and iconic constellations in the night sky.
+December is one the best months to see Orion ā perhaps the most recognizable constellation in the night sky.
 It can be observed worldwide thanks to its position on the celestial dome.
-In this article, we’ll learn how to spot it in the night sky and closely examine its stars and sky objects.
+Use Sky Tonight to explore Orion and learn what stars and sky objects can be found within its boundaries.
+In this article, weāll learn how to spot it in the night sky and closely examine its stars, star clusters, and nebulae.

 Contents